petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 }
 ```

-This example specifies that only a document with the `img` or `jpg` MIME type that uses the structure `metadataset-structure-key-2` can be selected:
+This example specifies that only a document with the `image/jpg` MIME type (`.jpg` file) that uses the structure `metadataset-structure-key-2` can be selected:

 ```json
 {